 - Work-based learning (for young people and/or adults);

 - VET teachers/trainers professional development;

 - Key competences, including entrepreneurship;

-- Support to the development of green and digital skills for the twin transition.
+- Green and digital skills for the twin transition;

 In addition, the applicant can cover thematic areas that are not presented above.
 These must demonstrate that they are particularly appropriate to meet the objectives of the call and identified needs.